Ks89/My-MEAN-website-client/README.md

 Attention: there are some problems with browserSync on Mac, so reload the page on Google Chrome to be able to show this application.

 ## Features
-Work in progress...
+Work in progress... (this is only an alpha, please be patient)

 ## Future extensions
-Work in progress...
+Work in progress... (this is only an alpha, please be patient)

 ## Images
-Work in progress...
+Work in progress... (this is only an alpha, please be patient)

 ## Configuration
-Work in progress...
+Work in progress... (this is only an alpha, please be patient)

 ## License